 Who should pick up a shortboard?

-Shortboards are relatively new as compared to longboards.
+Shortboards are relatively new compared to longboards.
 Anyone looking to progress must get a shortboard because, for learning purposes, it is not good because of its fast speed.
-Not only the maneuvering of turn but also cutbacks on waves are effortless with a shortboard.
+Not only the maneuvering of turns but also cutbacks on waves are effortless with a shortboard.

 If you are looking to perform stunts with fascinating speed, then you have to go with a shortboard.
 As a newbie, it can be troublesome to balance on the scoreboard, but if you have learned the basics of surfing over the longboard, you will not find it too hard.
 With the ability to maintain the center of gravity, you can experience the fastest surfing of your life.